-- 120. The Core Strategy housing target (2016 2028) provides for a total of 14,371 dwellings for Rotherham borough (see Core Strategy, Map 5 Housing and Employment Land Distribution 2013-2028). - 121.
+- 118. The Core Strategy housing target (2016 2028) provides for a total of 14,371 dwellings for Rotherham borough. - 119.
 The Core Strategy breaks the overall borough wide housing target into proposed numbers for each of the main settlements in the borough.
-For Maltby and the adjoining smaller settlement of Hellaby, the proposed target is approximately 700 new homes (see Policy CS1 Delivering Rotherham's Spatial Strategy) between 2016 and 2028.
-This represents just over 5% of the planned new homes to be built in the borough. - 122.
-The Rotherham Sites and Policies Document (2018) sets out in detail, including site specific allocations, how the housing target for Maltby and the wider area will be met.
+For Maltby and the adjoining smaller settlement of Hellaby, the proposed target is approximately 700 new homes between 2016 and 2028.
+This represents just over 5% of the planned new homes to be built in the borough.

+- 120. The Rotherham Sites and Policies Document (2018) sets out in detail, including site specific allocations, how the housing target for Maltby and the wider area will be met.
 This document allocates six sites in Maltby for residential and mixed-use development (including housing).
 It considers these sites to have the potential to deliver 757 new homes as well as 54.25 hectares for industrial and business use.
-These six sites (some of which have been built or are being developed) are: - Park Hill Lodge (Ref H66) site area 0.81 hectares.

-- Newland Avenue/Braithwell Road/Chadwick Drive (Ref H67) site area 3.09 hectares. - H68 Tarmac Site Off Blyth Road (Ref H68) site area 0.95 hectares. - H69 Land to The South of Stainton Lane (Ref H69) site area 16.17 hectares. - Recreation Grounds/Allotments off Highfield Park (Ref H70) site area 13.91 hectares. - Land off Rotherham Road (Ref H99) site area 1.03 hectares. - 123.
+These six sites (some of which have been built or are being developed) are: - Park Hill Lodge (Ref H66) site area 0.81 hectares. - Newland Avenue/Braithwell Road/Chadwick Drive (Ref H67) site area 3.09 hectares. - H68 Tarmac Site Off Blyth Road (Ref H68) site area 0.95 hectares. - H69 Land to The South of Stainton Lane (Ref H69) site area 16.17 hectares. - Recreation Grounds/Allotments off Highfield Park (Ref H70) site area 13.91 hectares. - Land off Rotherham Road (Ref H99) site area 13.91 hectares.) - 121.
 Given that the Rotherham sites and policies document was approved in 2018 following a detailed and lengthy consultation, it was agreed to leave strategic decisions regarding the scale and location of future housing growth, including specific allocations of land, to it.
 Instead, the Plan should focus on the quality, design and type of housing.
 It is of critical importance that it is of the right quality and type to meet the existing and future needs of Maltby and of good design.
-The Plan has a key role to play here. - 124.
+The Plan has a key role to play here. - 122.
 In particular, the Maltby Masterplan and associated Design Code examined how each of the allocated sites could best support and connect with the wider area of Maltby.
 For each one, site specific masterplan and design principle have been prepared.
-This includes design requirements (or 'rules') that new development within the specified site should follow, such as in relation to landscape, open space and movement (e.g., access and ease of pedestrian movement), etc. Further details about each site-specific design codes are mainly set out in Section 5 of the Maltby Masterplan and Section 5 of the associated Maltby Design Code. - 125.
-Development of any of the allocated sites (not already consented or commenced) is expected to comply with the master planning and design principles described in the Maltby Masterplan and Maltby Design Code in accordance with Policy M1 in the Plan and Local Plan provisions. - 126.
+This includes design requirements (or 'rules') that new development within the specified site should follow, such as in relation to landscape, open space and movement (e.g., access and ease of pedestrian movement), etc. Further details about each site-specific design codes are mainly set out in Section 5 of the Maltby Masterplan and Section 5 of the associated Maltby Design Code. - 123.
+Development of any of the allocated sites (not already consented or commenced) is expected to comply with the master planning and design principles described in the Maltby Masterplan. - 124.
 These design concepts were tested through the Plan preparation process and considered to be sound.